[Home Page] [ Site Index]

 How to Avoid Probate, Save Estate Taxes and More

 There is an alternative.
 The REVOCABLE LIV1NG TRUST.
 It avoids probate and provides for the administration of your financial and business affairs if you become disabled without the use of expensive attorneys or conservatorships.
+If you have a large estate it may also save estate taxes.
+Your estate can be administered quickly, with limited attorney's fees and remains private (Probate makes all of your assets public)

 What Is probate?
 It is the legal procedure where the court, after your death, makes sure all taxes and debts are paid, and that the assets of your estate are distributed to the individuals named in your Will.
 In California a probate usually goes on a year or two.
-Probate legal and administrative expenses often run from 4 to 10% of the gross value of your estate (prior to deducting debts).
-All probate files are public and all of your affairs are open to public inspection.
-It is an invitation by disgruntled heirs to contest your Will.

 Doesn’t joint ownership avoid probate?
 Not really, though it may postpone it.
 It does avoid it when the first owner dies, but not when the second owner dies.
 If both owners die at the same time the property must be probated.

 What is a Living Trust?
 It looks a lot like a will.
 It does what most people think a will does and lot more.
 Since a trust is not probated, there are no expensive court proceedings and delays are eliminated.
 Privacy is preserved.
 It can reduce or eliminate estate taxes. it is extremely hard to contest and often provides effective pre-nuptial protection.
+Your estate is administered by the individuals you chose and special dispositions of your assets are made easy.

 How does a living trust avoid probate?
 When you establish your trust, you transfer all of your sets into the name of the trust, which you control or you and your spouse control jointly.
 Legally you longer own anything, your trust does.
 Therefore there is nothing to probate when you die.